-4.1.1 Duties

-- (a) The Chairman will oversee the efficient and effective operation of the Panel in accordance with these Terms of Reference. - (b) In fulfilling these duties The Chairman will use best endeavours to act independently with due regard for the interests of all managing and members' agents, and in accordance with any legal or regulatory requirements. - (c) In particular, the Chairman (with the assistance of the Secretary) shall ensure that the Panel conducts its business in accordance with the requirements of UK and EU competition law. - 4.1.2 Appointment - (a) The Chairman will be elected by a simple majority decision following a vote by Panel members. - (b) Relevant experience/criteria - Broad experience of the sector - Recognised authority among practitioners in the sector - Ability to represent practitioners' interests to external bodies - Reputation for fairness and integrity - Technical knowledge - (c) Any person applying for membership of the Panel must be prepared to serve as Chairman if selected. - 4.1.3 Termination/Retirement - (a) The Chairman will retire every 5 year(s), but will be eligible for renomination. - (b) By notice served by the LMA Chief Executive the Chairman may be removed from office if he/she (i) ceases to fulfil the requirements of membership of the Panel, (ii) becomes incapable of performing the functions of the office as outlined in these Terms of Reference whether by illness, infirmity, incompetence or (iii) is found by a properly constituted tribunal or supervisory authority to have breached any law or regulation applicable in the Lloyd's market or the relevant sector. - (c) At a meeting a majority of two thirds or more of the Members of the Panel may decide to remove and replace the Chairman during the course of his/her term of office if there are serious concerns as to how he/she is discharging his/her role under these Terms of Reference.
-The Chairman will cease to act with immediate effect and the Deputy Chairman will become the new Chairman until a replacement has been appointed.

-(d) The Chairman can appeal against his/her removal in accordance with section 7.
+- 4.1 Chairman - 4.1.1 Duties - (a) The Chairman will oversee the efficient and effective operation of the Panel in accordance with these Terms of Reference. - (b) In fulfilling these duties The Chairman will use best endeavours to act independently with due regard for the interests of all managing and Members' agents, and in accordance with any legal or regulatory requirements.

+- (c) In particular, the Chairman (with the assistance of the Secretary) shall ensure that the Panel conducts its business in accordance with the requirements of UK and EU competition law. - 4.1.2 Appointment - (a) The Chairman will be elected by a simple majority of the members of the Panel. - (b) Relevant experience/criteria - Broad experience of the sector - Recognised authority among practitioners in the sector - Ability to represent practitioners' interests to external bodies - Reputation for fairness and integrity - Technical knowledge - (c) Any person applying for Membership of the Panel must be prepared to serve as Chairman if elected. - (d) A secret ballot will be held if requested by any Member of the Committee/Panel. - 4.1.3 Termination/Retirement - (a) The Chairman will retire every two years, but will be eligible for renomination. - (b) By notice served by the LMA Chief Executive the Chairman may be removed from office if he/she (i) ceases to fulfil the requirements of Membership of the Panel, (ii) becomes incapable of performing the functions of the office as outlined in these Terms of Reference whether by illness, infirmity or incompetence or (iii) is found by a properly constituted tribunal or supervisory authority to have breached any law or regulation applicable in the Lloyd's market or the relevant sector. - (c) At a meeting a majority of two thirds or more of the Members of the Panel may decide to remove and replace the Chairman during the course of his/her term of office if there are serious concerns as to how he/she is discharging his/her role under these Terms of Reference.
+The Chairman will cease to act with immediate effect and the Deputy Chairman will become the new Chairman until a replacement has been appointed. - (d) The Chairman can appeal against his/her removal in accordance with section 7.6.